Andrew Shandro (politician)

-Andrew Stefan Shandro (April 3, 1886 – January 13, 1942), was a Ukrainian-Canadian politician from Alberta.
+Andrew Stefan Shandro (April 3, 1886 – January 13, 1942), was a Ukrainian-born Canadian politician.
 In 1913 he became the first Ukrainian Canadian to serve in the Alberta Legislature.

 Early life

-Andrew Stefan Shandro was born April 3, 1886 in Ruskiy-Banyliw Bukowina to Stefan Shandro and his wife, Anastasia (née Ostashek).
+Andrew Stefan Shandro was born April 3, 1886, in Ruskiy-Banyliw Bukowina to Stefan Shandro and his wife, Anastasia (née Ostashek).
 He was a member of the Ukrainian Orthodox Church of Canada.
 His grandfather was a judge and an uncle was a general in the Austro-Hungarian army.
 He emigrated to Canada in 1899 with his parents from the Austro-Hungarian Empire and settled northeast of Andrew, Alberta near the North Saskatchewan River.
 He became a prominent farmer and was postmaster of Shandro, Alberta, a rural community that bore his family's name.
 In 1905 he married Rose Hawrelak, daughter of Nicoli Hawrelak of Bukowina; they had six children.
 Shandro was educated at Edmonton Business College and became a Dominion Lands Act federal homestead inspector in 1907.
 In the summer of 1916, he married Olga Kraft in Winnipeg.
 Olga was the youngest daughter of Leontania Kraft and her husband William (deceased), who had immigrated to Manitoba from what would become Poland after 1918.
 Andrew and Olga had one daughter named Wanda, making Andrew’s total number of children seven.
 Andrew and Olga’s long divorce, was completed in 1937.